 There are several kinds of external drives based on the electronics that make them work.
-An HDD is the traditional spinning disk of data, whereas an SSD is newer technology that has no moving parts and store information inside the electronic components.
+An HDD is the traditional spinning disk of data, whereas an SSD is a newer technology that has no moving parts and stores information inside the electronic components.

 Useful Tips & Resources

 Picking a hard drive can be difficult, especially if you aren’t sure whether you need one.
 One way to help decide is to try a cloud storage platform such as Google Drive or Dropbox before you decide to buy an external drive.

-Also, It’s worth noting that some external drives available on the market are formatted for PC only, but you can reformat it to Mac OS Extended, or for cross-platform compatibility (with NTFS) if you need to use your external drive for your MacBook Pro and a PC as well.
+Also, It’s worth noting that some external drives available on the market are formatted for PC only, but you can reformat it to Mac OS Extended, or for cross-platform compatibility (with NTFS, or exFAT) if you need to use your external drive for your MacBook Pro and a PC as well.

 Regardless of your final choice of external drive, having one will definitely improve your workflow and computer performance.
-You’ll be able to use your files more effectively and improve your MacBook's performance.
-Which external drive have you used in the past or are considering purchasing?
-Let us know.
+You’ll be able to use your files more effectively and improve your MacBook Pro’s performance.